JakeSteam/blog-programming/_posts/2022-08-14-migrating-from-utterances-to-giscus-comments.md

 ## Step 4: Migrating Comments

 First, the good news: Issues can be migrated into discussions, and Giscus will be able to use them automatically.
-All existing comments will be kept, along with the author and reactions.
+All existing comments will be kept, along with the authors and reactions.

 Alas, the bad news: Issues need to be migrated manually, one by one.
 [GitHub has an official guide](https://docs.github.com/en/discussions/managing-discussions-for-your-community/moderating-discussions#converting-an-issue-to-a-discussion), just make sure you select your "Comments" category for migrated discussions: